2500 Stanley Boulevard

 In 2017, solar panels were installed at Shadow Cliffs.
 The project includes solar panels that generate 1.2 megawatts of energy annually – enough to offset electricity use for almost the entire Park District – along with three electric-car charging stations, a new recycled water line, and planting of native trees.
 This new solar carport system also provides much-needed shade for the parking lots at Shadow Cliffs.

-Note: If your vessel is light enough to be carried safely, launching from the shoreline is permitted.
-The boat rentals and food concession are open seasonally, typically from late spring to early fall.
+Note: The boat rentals and food concession are open seasonally, typically from late spring to early fall.
 Please contact the Park for more information.